Top tips for parents and carers for preparing a child to go to school

 - If your child seems to have some worries at first, remember that this is normal.
 Try to name your child’s feelings for them and show that you understand these.
 You might want to say something like ‘I can tell you are a bit worried.
 That’s ok.
 Sometimes I get worried about new things too, even when I know they will be fun and exciting’.

 - Breakfast: Eating a healthy breakfast together before school will help your child to concentrate and learn.
+For recipe ideas visit the NHS or Henry website.

 - Leave plenty of time: Plan extra time when getting ready so that your child has time to help with getting ready.
 Rushing to get everyone ready in the morning is part of being a parent but getting to school nice and early on the first day will help make it a more enjoyable and a relaxed experience.